-One of the leading development studios in the casual gaming marketplace has launched its fifth live game this month.
+One of the leading development studios in the casual gaming marketplace has launched Brawl Stars — it’s the fifth live game this month!
 Brawl Stars, is a three-v-three multiplayer shooter, combining the best bits of Clash of Clans and Clash Royale to appease Supercell’s growing community of players.
 Brawl Stars has been in soft launch for around 18 months, during which the game itself experienced several subtle amendments to its design and gameplay.

 The Finnish developer invited a select batch of online content creators, including app reviewers and casual gaming influencers, to its headquarters in Helsinki to celebrate the global launch of the app and meet Supercell’s developers behind its newest creation.
 It has been three years since Supercell last unveiled a new casual gaming app on Android.
 However, Supercell’s Brawl Stars community manager, Ryan Lighton insisted that the studio had “never prepared more for a game launch”.

 The most popular game mode of Brawl Stars is likely to be ‘Gem Grab’, where players are tasked with collecting and retaining ten gems to win the battle.
 ‘Bounty’ is also being tipped to be a success, requiring three-player teams to gain the most stars by winning against their opponents.
 In the past, Supercell’s approach to casual gaming apps has been somewhat brutal, with a willingness to cull new releases if they did not believe they could be big successes in the casual gaming marketplace.
 The fact that they have gone big on Brawl Stars suggests they have real belief that it can disrupt the industry.
 Ilkka Paananen, CEO of Supercell, said that he hopes the game can become “the most community oriented/centric game we’ve ever put out”.